neuropoly/intranet.neuro.polymtl.ca/computing-resources/neuropoly/README.md

 If you are an **Intern**, a **Contractor**, or are otherwise considered an **"Invité"** by Polytechnique, this section applies to you.
 Users in your category are **not** granted VPN access by default.
 A specific request must be submitted to [DGE IT](mailto:dge.informatique@polymtl.ca) to give you VPN access.
 (Normally, someone on the admin team should help you with this during your onboarding).

-Once you are approved for VPN access, DGE IT will provide personalized instructions for you specific use case.
+Once you are approved for VPN access, DGE IT will provide personalized instructions for your specific use case.
 Most likely, you will be be added to the `PolyPhoton` group.
 Like `PolyQuartz`, this group uses `Okta` for authentication.

 If you do not wish to use the official `Cisco AnyConnect` client, you may be able to adapt the instructions under the `Polytechnique Staff` section for your purposes.
 However, please note that the workarounds described for `PolyQuartz` users have not been adequately tested for `PolyPhoton` users.